jochenjonc/blog-component-state/README.md

     @Output() compOutput = interval(1000);
 }
 ```
-An observable for example holds a subscribe method in it
+An observable for example provides a `subscribe` method.
+Therefor we can directly use it as value stream for our `@Output` binding.

+Knowing that enables us to take some very nice and elegant shortcuts as well as reducing the amount of code we need to write.

-With this in mind let's focus on the original problem, sharing a reference.
+With this in mind let's focus on the original problem, sharing a work and references.

+In this example, we receive a config object from the parent component
+turn it into a reactive form and
-In this example, we receive a config object from the parent component and emit changes from the form group created out of the config object.
+emit changes from the form group created out of the config object.

 Every time we receive a new value from the input binding
 - we create a config object out of it
 - and use the `FormBuilder` service to create the new form.
 As output value, we have to provide something that holds a `subscribe` method.
-So we could use the form groups `value changes` to provide the forms changes directly as component output events.
+So we could use the form groups `valueChanges` to provide the forms changes directly as component output events.

 ```typescript
 @Component({